kyma-project/control-plane/tests/e2e/provisioning/README.md

 ## Overview

 Kyma Runtime end-to-end provisioning test checks if [Runtime provisioning](https://github.com/kyma-project/kyma-environment-broker/blob/main/docs/user/01-10-architecture.md) works as expected.
-The test is based on the Kyma Environment Broker (KEB), Runtime Provisioner and Director implementation.
+The test is based on the Kyma Environment Broker (KEB) and Runtime Provisioner implementation.
 External dependencies relevant for this scenario are mocked.

 The test is executed on a dev cluster.
 It is executed after every merge to the `kyma` repository that changes the `compass` chart.